0x4447/0x4447-cli-node-cucumber/README.md

 # What to Expect

-This is an example `app.json` file that you might have in your project.
+This is a sample `app.json` file that you could include in your project:

 ```
 {